 “This program is only possible because of the long-standing interdisciplinary relationship between pharmacists, physicians and nurses at the poison center.”

 PharmD grads!
 Sound like the perfect fit for you?
 Apply by clicking on "Fellowship Application".
-The current fellowship submission cycle deadline is closed.
+The current fellowship submission cycle deadline is January 21, 2022.
 Apply here.

 Shirazi, who is also Director of UA’s medical toxicology training program, believes the poison center program to be the only one that pairs a medical toxicologist with a pharmacy toxicologist.

 “The power of this fellowship will be in the interdisciplinary sharing of knowledge.
 We’re putting a pharmacist through a physician’s toxicology program, and we’re exposing a physician to the in-depth knowledge of pharmacology and pharmaceutical science that a pharmacist has.”

 Specialists in the field of medical toxicology can diagnose and treat many conditions involving harmful substances, including drug-drug interactions, lead and arsenic poisoning, and biocompatibility issues such as those that can occur as a result of implants in the body.
 There are only about 400 medical toxicologists in the country.